 I have been fortunate to visit and photograph a few of the iconic locations around Page, Arizona: The Wave, Antelope Canyon, Buckskin Gulch, Horseshoe Bend and Monument Valley.
-Recently, I shared some correspondance about these places with UK photographer David Sharp, whom I originally met at Brooks River a few years ago.
-Since I receive emails from other photographers about the Wave every few weeks, I decided to edit my comments to David and post them here for others to consider.
+Recently, I shared some correspondance about these places with another photographer whom I originally met at Brooks River a few years ago.
+I decided to edit my comments to David and post them here for others to consider.
 Note that I am not what a true landscape photographer would call a true landscape photographer!
 I know what I am doing with a camera but do not have the dedication or time that is required to photograph landscapes, and these Southwestern landscapes in particular, properly.
 However, I do have clear impressions of these places and, not being shy, I am putting them out there.
-Furthermore, this website currently gets about 5000 visitors a day, so I am reasonably certain at least a few people would read this even if it was composed by a monkey at a typewriter which, in a sense, it is.
-On all of my trips through the American Southwest, visiting the places mentioned above plus Zion, Bryce, Canyonlands, and Arches, I was pedal to the metal, flying, booking, jamming, screaming, etc. In other words, I had too little time and too far to drive, was all hopped up on caffeine, and tried to see it all.
+On all of my trips through the American Southwest, visiting the places mentioned above plus Zion, Bryce, Canyonlands, and Arches, I was pedal to the metal.
+I had too little time and too far to drive, hopped up on caffeine, and tried to see it all.
 Naturally, that is not the best way to visit such special and serene places but it is how I, and many others, approach such a trip, especially those coming from far away to see the American Southwest for perhaps the only time in their lives.
 To photograph and experience these locations properly requires a more relaxed, contemplative and deliberate pace, one that I shall be sure to adopt when I turn 80.

 Note that virtually all of photos on this website have GPS coordinates as well as links to Google Earth, taking you to the exact spot where they were taken, so there is no mystery where to go.